lapinek/java-rcs-developer/README.developing-scripted-connectors.md

 >
 > An object's `.plus()` method invoked by the `+` operator might not be taking a String as its argument.
 Hence, for the `operation` object, this particular expression in the `try` block will throw an exception.

-When you look for a connector data in the IDM admin UI under CONFIGURE > CONNECTORS > _connector name_ > Data, it will call the search script, and the browser response will contain:
+When you look for a connector data in the IDM admin UI under CONFIGURE > CONNECTORS > _connection name_ > Data, it will call the search script, and the browser response will contain:

 ```json
 {"code":404,"reason":"Not Found","message":"Error occurred during SEARCH operation"}